 Postgraduate Studies Supervisors: Mr Hilary Dempsey & Dr PJ White

 Project title: Older Adults & Emotionally Supportive Product Interaction.
 A user centred study into automated teller machines for the development of increased security and usability.

 Deciding to do a research masters in industrial design broadened my view of how the design process could be used to approach applied research and address social problems.
 The facilities provided by the college and the guidance of my supervisory team supported me throughout this journey.
 In 2014 I graduated with my Bachelor of Arts (Honours) Degree in Product Design Innovation.
 Before graduating I never considered research as a career route, but upon completion of my final year project, I realised that I could make a significant contribution to research and address social problems by implementing a design approach.
 The postgraduate research fellowship allowed me to pursue this.

 My research project explored how financial institutions could better develop their technologies to facilitate Older Adults.
 The supportive and dynamic environment in desigCORE allowed me to approach the research project using my personal style and skill sets which I developed during the undergraduate degree.
-Studying at IT Carlow has allowed me to engage and contribute to the industry.
+Studying at (Formerly IT Carlow) has allowed me to engage and contribute to the industry.
 During the research, I Interacted with AIB, Age Action Ireland and The Garda Bureau of Fraud Investigation all showing significant interest in the research area and design approach.